Azure-Samples/azure-spring-boot-samples/azure-active-directory/README.md

 Read [MS docs about configure a client application to access a web API], add permissions for client-1 to access resource-server-1.

 ## 4.3.
 Run the application
+ - Run [03-resource-server].
-Run the Spring Boot application.
+ - Run current Spring boot application.

 Use web browser to access `http://localhost:8080/client/resource-server-1/hello`.
 It should return `Hello, this is resource server 1.`, which means client-1 access resource-server-1 successfully.